 Figure 3.
 El Niño conditions (left) arise when higher-than-average air pressures (orange) persist over the tropical western Pacific Ocean and lower-than-average pressures (blue) prevail over the central and eastern tropical Pacific.
 Pressures over the North Pacific and Gulf of Alaska also are lower-than-average during El Niños.
 La Niña conditions (right) arise when lower than average air pressures persist over the tropical western Pacific Ocean and higher than average pressures occur over the central and eastern tropical Pacific.
+Pressures over the North Pacific Alaska also are higher than average pressures occur over the central and eastern tropical Pacific.
 Pressures over the North Pacific and Gulf of Alaska also are higher-than-average during La Niñas.

-During El Niño, the Pacific warm pool stretches farther east, and there is also lower-than-average pressure in the North Pacific and Gulf of Alaska known as the 'Aleutian Low'.
+During El Niño, the Pacific warm pool stretches farther east, and there is also lower-thanaverage pressure in the North Pacific and Gulf of Alaska known as the 'Aleutian Low'.
 The counter-clockwise wind flow around the Aleutian Low steers warm, wet air toward southeastern Alaska bringing warmer and wetter than average winters to the CBJ.